 Within the EKA framework, reasoners operate at the intersection of the Ontology layer and the Knowledge Graph layer.
 Named classes, which were previously defined and annotated, serve as the nodes, while the reasoner evaluates their relationships, constraints, and hierarchy to produce new knowledge or detect logical errors.

-In essense, reasoning allows an ontology to become executable intelligence, aligning directly with EKA’s goal of turning formal knowledge structures into actionable insights.
+In essence, reasoning allows an ontology to become executable intelligence, aligning directly with EKA’s goal of turning formal knowledge structures into actionable insights.

 VegetarianPizza and containing MeatTopping.VegetableTopping can be inferred to be a VegetarianPizza.In EKA, reasoners bridge the ontology layer and the knowledge graph layer, allowing named classes to become dynamic nodes.
 They ensure that enterprise semantic models are cohesive, reliable, and ready for automated inference, which is the essense of executable intelligence.